-1. Pluck gongura, add them to a large bowl filled with salted water.
+1. Pluck 1 cup gongura, add them to a large bowl filled with salted water.
 Leave it for a while for the mud or dirt to settle down at the bottom.
 Rinse several times in fresh water and drain them.
 For this recipe you will need 1 cup chopped gongura leaves.

 Serve gongura pappu with rice or phulka.